Deals

 Prebiotics vs. probiotics

 While probiotics contain live microorganisms to add to the ones in your gut microbiome, prebiotics are foods that help to feed the microorganisms in your gut microbiome.
-Prebiotics include whole grains and certain fruits and vegetables, as well as supplements.
+Prebiotics include whole grains and certain fruits and vegetables, as well as supplements like inulin and chicory root..

-While some studies suggest that prebiotics may be as or even more beneficial than probiotics, you’ll want to talk to your doctor before starting any new supplements (though if you’d like to reap the benefits of prebiotics sans supplements, a well-balanced diet should do the trick!)
+While both types of probiotics may work synergistically in the body, be sure to speak with your doctor before starting any new supplements (though if you’d like to reap the benefits of prebiotics sans supplements, a well-balanced diet should do the trick!)

 Do probiotics help you lose weight?

-Not necessarily, though having a diverse and well-balanced gut microbiome is important for maintaining a healthy weight.
+Not necessarily, though having a diverse and well-balanced gut microbiome is important for maintaining overall health*.

 What are probiotic foods?